allygitrepo/My_Bookings/README.md

 ## 🚀 Key Features

 - **Multi-Tenant Architecture**: Complete data isolation with multi-business management support.
-- **Dynamic Website Generator**: Businesses can launch a professional storefront in seconds with 3 curated themes (Minimal, Premium, Modern).
+- **Dynamic Website Generator**: Businesses can launch a professional Websit Builderin seconds with 3 curated themes (Minimal, Premium, Modern).
 - **Embeddable Booking Widget**: A lightweight, API-key protected widget that can be integrated into any external website.
 - **Staff & Availability Engine**: Complex scheduling logic with conflict detection and bulk schedule management.
 - **Seamless Payments**: Integrated with **Razorpay** for secure transaction processing and tracking.